usimd/jdbc_fdw/README.md

 #### [maxheapsize]
 The value of the option shall be set to the maximum heap size of the JVM which is being used in jdbc fdw.
 It can be set from 1 Mb onwards.
 This option is used for setting the maximum heap size of the JVM manually.

+#### [init_sql]
+A SQL command issued to the server after successfully establishing a new connection.
+Useful for setting session parameters.

 ### 5. Create a user mapping for the server.
 ```